 Paul cites the examples of the Israelites who kept running into trouble when they became overconfident of their righteousness.
 They were scattered, poisoned and even struck down for their arrogance.

-We misuse our freedom because we think we are living under the grace period.
+We misuse our freedom because we think that we are living under the grace period.
 We must realise that our actions have consequences and we will be answerable for everything we have done on this earth.
-But we can take heart as whenever we are tempted with arrogance, we should know that we have the ability to resist it.
+But we can take heart as whenever we are tempted with arrogance, we should know that we also have the ability to resist it.

 No temptation has overtaken you except what is common to mankind.
 And God is faithful; he will not let you be tempted beyond what you can bear.
 But when you are tempted, he will also provide a way out so that you can endure it.1 Corinthians 10:13

 Let us truly understand the freedom that God has given us and voluntarily participate in the calling that He has planned for us.